Make this Traditional Almond Baklava Recipe Smothered with Honey

 Step 5: Soak the Baklava with Honey Syrup

 Just after you take the dish out of the oven, cut through your scored lines all the way to the bottom of the dish.
 Next spoon the cooled syrup all over the pastry while it’s still hot, making sure it slips down every cut you made.

 Cover lightly and let the syrup creep into the pastry over the space of 6-24 hours.
 The longer the better.
-Left at room temperature the dessert will last a full week if you can keep your hands off of it!
+Left at room temperature this traditional almond baklava recipe will last a full week if you can keep your hands off of it!
 Enjoy ~

 - Easy Lavender Cookie Recipe with Sweet Honey